matrix-org/sliding-sync/api.md

   "notifications": { .... } // see later section
   "extensions": {
     "to_device": {
+      "next_batch": "ddeeff", // token for next batch.
+Naming defined in https://github.com/matrix-org/matrix-doc/issues/1898
       // It's unfortunate that these aren't room scoped when they concern E2EE for specific rooms which
       // the client may not know about, hence we can't omit them.
+The content of these messages are
+      // encrypted so we can't even bucket/filter on the type.
+This means clients CANNOT rapidly get at
+      // room keys without having to wade through lots of key share requests.
       "events": [ ToDeviceEvents ]
     }
   }